{//% unless portal.user.is_agent %} Tickets

 Interaction 1 Click the Avoid Turb EDR input field.

-Note that the option for default avoidance does not exist at the Aircraft setting level.
+Note: The option for default avoidance does not exist at the Aircraft setting level.
 That setting is made at the ALC level only.

 Interaction 2 Enter 0.20 into the Avoid Turb EDR field.